pervoj/Synchrony/CONTRIBUTING.md

   - Some features might be already **implemented but not pushed to the main branch or released**.
 3. **Request the feature with adequate issue template.** Also try to explain **what it should do**, not how it should do it.

 ## 🌍 Translations

-Since this app should help especially beginners with cloud syncing, it is **very important** to give them a good experience in their native language.
+To make things easier for beginners, it is **very important** to make the app localized.

-But since this app is still under development and not released yet, there isn't any reason to make translations now.
-When the app is released, I'll add a link to GNOME Damned Lies or Transifex.
+In the future I'll add the app to Damned Lies.

 ## 💻 Writing Code